This page includes affiliate links.

 You’ll need at least one spare battery.
 It’s safer to use Panasonic’s own batteries as damage caused by other copies will void your warranty, though I’ve used ExPro with no problems.

 Depending on what and where you’re filming, you may also need lighting or reflectors.

 If you want your footage to look ‘film-like’ with moving subjects, you need the shutter speed to be half the frame rate (so if you’re shooting 25fps, your shutter speed should be 1/50).
 That can cause problems in bright light: you may want to use a wide aperture to blur the background, and in any case you shouldn’t stop down beyond f/11 to avoid diffraction softening the image.

 You can keep the shutter speed slow, and the lens open, by using neutral density filters.
 They cut down the light without changing its colour.

-For standard and telephoto lenses, you could use a variable ND filter.
-But these can cause problems with wide-angle lenses (you get a strange cross pattern as you increase the intensity).
-So I’d get a set of fixed filters instead, though they’re slower to use.
+Variable ND filters can cause problems with wide-angle lenses (you get a strange cross pattern as you increase the intensity).
+So you might want to get a set of fixed filters instead, though they’re slower to use.